code-boxx/Core-Boxx-PHP-Framework/README.md

 ## CORE BOXX
-Core Boxx is an open-source PHP framework built with the concept of simplicity and modularity.
+Core Boxx is a PHP framework built with the concept of simplicity and modularity.
 Install and load only what you need, not bloated with unused features.

+TLDR - "Jumpstart your project with a collection of predefined plug-and-play modules".
 <br><br>

 ## :white_check_mark: "OUT OF THE BOX" FEATURES